 How are you satisfied you have spent sufficient time deciding how much risk you are prepared to tolerate?
 And that your parameters are supported with appropriate controls, such as early warning indicators and hard-stop mechanisms?
 And that these are sufficiently proactive and frequent?

 Do you have an appropriate whistleblowing process, and how can you demonstrate its effectiveness?

+How do you confirm that your customers have been given the opportunity to exercise appropriate due diligence and care when selecting a product from you?

 Communication

-Is your business model, and how you operate, open and transparent to your customers?

-How do you ensure your staff understand the alignment between your business and customer outcomes, and their direct impact on that relationship?
-How do you ensure they deliver this?

 Is your disclosure to customers accurate, clear, concise, effective and timely?
 What about when things go wrong?
 Is that quality consistent across all your communication channels, such as your website, advertisements, statements, and brochures?
 How do you know this?

 How do you know whether your customer complaints management and feedback process is effective?

-Are your customers paying a reasonable price for your products and services, and how do you demonstrate to your customers – through disclosure and discussion – that the price and the way it is calculated is reasonable?
+Have you clearly disclosed to customers the price (including ongoing fees and charges) for your products and services – through disclosure and discussion?
+Have you clearly disclosed the formula for how a fee or charge will be calculated if that fee or charge is payable in the future by the customer and cannot be quantified at point of sale (e.g. derivatives).Have you provided clear and transparent information so customers can compare prices (all else being equal)?

-Are you transparent about the costs passed on from associated parties, third-party suppliers, or outsourced providers?
+Are you transparent about direct costs that will be passed on to customers from, or that will become payable by customers to, associated parties, third-party suppliers, or outsourced providers as a result of purchasing a product you supply?

 Glossary & useful concepts